Bhujith10/Predict-Future-Sales/README.md

 After extensive EDA and feature engineering built <b>CATBOOST,LGBM and XGBOOST</b> models and averaged the predictions from these models as the final prediction.

 Please view the jupyter notebook at : https://nbviewer.ipython.org/github/Bhujith10/Predict-Future-Sales/blob/main/predict-future-sales-vbm-updated.ipynb

+You can download the data at : https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales/data